outdreamer/build-a-cure/docs/tasks/example_titles.md

 ### example of applying multiple filters to reduce solution space
 ## solution filters for specific problems
 ## solution filters for alternate variable sets
-## solution filters of an identification algorithm (to differentiate real & AI-generated content)
+## solution filters of an identification algorithm (to differentiate real & fake content)

 # insight path examples
 ## example of mathematized insight path